Applies to

 Keep the following in mind as you work with hierarchy:

-• When you click and drag a row that has items indented below it, the child rows will move with the selected item.
+• When you select and drag a row that has indented items below it, the child rows move with the selected item.

 • You can’t delete a parent row without also deleting its indented child rows.
 (To delete the row without deleting the child rows, remove the parent-child relationship first).